PrinceSalmon/NetRover32/README.md

 # Power system & electronics

 To power the vehicle, I had acquired two high-power 36V Li-Ion batteries originally intended for hoverboard motors.
 I dedicated one of them to powering the two motors and another to the general electronics.
-In practice, this turned out not be enough, and I had to later add two supplementary 12V LiPo batteries to meet the system's capacity.
+In practice, this turned out not to be enough, and I had to later add two supplementary 12V LiPo batteries to meet the system's capacity.

 ![Battery](images/Battery_Power.jpg)